nanocosmos/docs/docs/nanoplayer/nanoplayer_embed_detailed.md

 ```

 iFrame src has to direct to the embedded player ( `https://demo.nanocosmos.de/nanoplayer/embed/1.1.0/nanoplayer.html?entry.rtmp.streamname=XXXXX-YYYYY` ).
-It is necessary to add the query (like `entry.rtmp` or `bintu` with `streamname` or `id`, else the embedded player will be set but won't run without the stream)!
+It is necessary to add the query (like `entry.rtmp` with `streamname`, else the embedded player will be set but won't run without the stream)!

 **Example with Nanocosmos Test Stream**
 Test stream is `streamname=HX26g-NRbx9`